Baltic Romani: Grammar

-Morphology

-The language began as an Indo-European language morphed into an Indo-Iranian language.
-From there it morphed into an Indo-Aryan language which eventually led to Romani.
-After that the Romani language broke down into Balkan Romani and Central Romani.
-Baltic Romani came from the Central Romani dialect which branches off to the many other dialects listed above.

 Syntax

-Baltic languages, such as Baltic Romani, have unique rules that their numerals follow when they are written.
-Their numerals govern their nominals but not to the degree that Slavic languages do.
+Baltic Romani has a unique rule in that their numerals follow when they are written.
+Their numerals govern their nominals, but not to the degree that Slavic languages do.
 Baltic genitives mark partial objects and sometimes subjects and also play a prominent role in the syntax of numeral constructions.
-Baltic languages are very similar as both Latvian and Latvian Romani share the same opposition of preverbs and verb particles.
+Baltic languages are similar, as both Latvian and Latvian Romani share the same opposition of preverbs and verb particles.

 Vocabulary

 There is a large Indo-Aryan presence in this language that appears mainly in reference to body parts and functions.
 Along with bodily parts and functions, the Indo-Aryan presence also resides in words that reference time, nature, landscape, numerals, animals, and plants.
-There is a pre-European lexicon that is mixed in this language that mainly refers to spiritual and religious ideas, tools, and artefacts.
-Dwellings and Places are not represented the best in the inherited lexicon of this language.
+There is a pre-European lexicon that is mixed in this language that mainly refers to spiritual and religious ideas, tools, and artifacts.
+Dwellings and places are not represented the best in the inherited lexicon of this language.

-Examples

-Using the word "sap" which means snake in Baltic Romani and is also a noun, the sentence it is used in will change as the noun does.

-"Sap" (snake, subject of sentence) A snake is on the branch.

-"Sapes" (snake, object of a sentence) I saw a snake.